Gnuxie/matrixservers/servers.md

 ---
 layout: servers
-title: Matrix Public Server List
+title: Public Matrix Servers List
-description: Choose a home server from the list and start chatting with others right away
-meta: Ready to get connected to the matrix network with a public matrix server from the list?
-Join the federation today
+description: Welcome to the public matrix servers list
+meta: Find your new home server with our public matrix servers list and connect to the federated network without a hassle
 author: Atreatis
 ---
+### Ready to join the federation?
+These servers are maintained by the community and are ran by volunteers that are part of the matrix.org network.
+Connecting or joining to any of these public matrix servers hold no guarantee for uptime, maintenance or reliability.
+More information can be found in our [about us](https://matrixservers.net/about/) which also describes our requirements for servers, moderation and processing.
+Always make sure to create backups of your recovery keys and have at least a recovery method enabled through email.

-### Chose your home server to connect
+### Featured server of the day
-Choosing your home server cannot be done right or wrong and these servers are in random order everyday.
-Make sure to check for their uptime by clicking on the stats link.
-Whenever you have a question for the maintainer of the server you can simply click the contact or support link.
-Also you can join our official channel on Matrix by joining us at [#matrixservers:novaim.com](https://matrix.to/#/#matrixservers:novaim.com).
+Featured servers of the day are randomly chosen after 24 hours and hold no additional value apart from being within the spotlights.
+However you can always check them out and join their support channel and congratulate them and say hello.